-- · Social Security and Tax Number Law - Laws and ordinances relating to protection of personal information, etc. - Guidelines relating to the proper handling of specific personal information (version for administrative organs, regional public organizations, etc.) (2014 Specific Personal Information Protection Commission Public Notice No. 6) - The Guidance concerning the Measures to Properly Manage the Personal Information Held by Administrative Organs, etc.
+- · Social Security and Tax Number Law - Laws and ordinances relating to protection of personal information, etc. - Guidelines relating to the proper handling of specific personal information (version for administrative organs, etc.) (2014 Specific Personal Information Protection Commission Public Notice No. 6) - The Guidance concerning the Measures to Properly Manage the Personal Information Held by Administrative Organs, etc.